Rights of union representatives under collective agreements

 If a union representative attends a full-day course, he or she will not be required to do work that day.

-Agreements: Collective agreement between the City of Reykjavík and Efling.
+Agreements: Collective agreement Reykjavíkurborgar and Efling.

-16.3.2 Data to which trustees have access
+16.3.2 Data that confidential representatives have access to

-16.3.3 Facilities for union representatives
+16.3.3 Position of union representatives

-16.3.4 Complaints from union representatives
+16.3.4 Complaints of union representatives

 16.4.
 Workplace meetings

-16.7 Protection of union representatives at work
+16.7 Protection of union representatives in the workplace

 14.2 Union representatives